 The final rule requires that the recipient's plan and milestones must provide for full implementation of the proposed services as soon as reasonably feasible.
-UMTA, in reviewing the proposed program, will approve a "phase-in" period for each recipient on a case-by-case basis, reflecting the "as soon as feasible" policy prescribed in the final rule, as well a the realistic needs of each recipient for time to phase-in service.
-The final rule provides for a maximum phase-in period of up to six years, primarily for recipients to acquire a sufficient number of wheelchair lift-equipped buses to provide accessible bus service.
+UMTA, in reviewing the proposed program, will approve a "phase-in" period for each recipient on a case-by-case basis, reflecting the "as soon as feasible" policy prescribed in the final rule, as well as the realistic needs of each recipient for time to phase in service.
+The final rule provides for a maximum phase-in period of up to six years.
 During this phase-in period, the recipient must continue to provide at least the level of service that it certified it would provide under the former interim final rule issued on July 20, 1981.
 The final rule states that the planning and development of the recipient's program must be done through a locally developed public participation process.
 The public participation process followed by the recipient must allow for the following:

 - 1. Consultation during the planning process with handicapped persons and groups representing them, social service organizations, concerned state and local officials, and the Metropolitan Planning Organization. - 2.
 A 60-day comment period on the recipient's proposed program during which at least one public hearing on the proposed program must take place; and - 3.
-The distribution of notices and materials pertaining to the program in a form usable by persons with vision and hearing impairments.
+The distribution of notices and materials pertaining to the program in a form useable by persons with vision and hearing impairments.